About

 Vision

-ILI represents Notre Dame’s first venture into "encore education"—a growing form of higher education—and is inspired by the Advanced Leadership Initiative at Harvard University and the Distinguished Careers Institute at Stanford University.
-Just as these pioneering programs reflect the culture of their host universities, so too is ILI infused by Notre Dame's rich traditions.
+ILI represents Notre Dame’s first venture into "encore education"—a growing form of higher education—and is inspired by programs at other leading universities.
+Just as the other pioneering programs reflect the culture of their host universities, so too is ILI infused by Notre Dame's ethos and rich traditions.

 - Auditing classes, attending lectures, and engaging in student projects on campus